AlysCarillo/solana-polling-station/README.md

 ## Wallet integration

-BlockPoll allows users to connect with multiple wallets - Eg: Solflare, Sollet, Phantom, etc. Users will have to connect their wallet for following operations:
+Solana Polling Station allows users to connect with multiple wallets - Eg: Solflare, Sollet, Phantom, etc. Users will have to connect their wallet for following operations:

 - Create Poll
 - Cast Vote on poll